Alfresco/docs-alfresco/content-services/latest/admin/cluster.md

 **When to split:** There are a number of indicators to help you decide when to split your architecture from a single node environment to a distributed node environment.
 Some of the indicators to look for include:

 * Low disk space
+* High CPU usage
-* CPU running out of memory
+* Frequent out of memory errors
 * High indexing load

 **How to split:** When you've decided to upgrade from a single node environment to a distributed or clustered environment, you must find the most appropriate way to cluster architecture.